-The recently passed SAFE Port Act states that all entities covered by an AMSP may submit an application for consideration of funding.
+46 USC 70107 states that all entities covered by an AMSP may submit an application for consideration of funding.
 However, Congress has also specifically directed DHS to apply these funds to the highest risk ports.
-In support of this, the PSGP includes a total of 102 specifically identified critical ports, representing approximately 95 percent of the foreign waterborne commerce of the United States.
-Based upon Coast Guard recommendations, these ports are aggregated into 72 discreet port funding areas.
-As described below, all other ports covered by an AMSP (Tier IV ports) are eligible to apply for grants from a PSGP funding pool created for that purpose.
-In addition, another IPP grant program will fund security measures for certain identified ferry systems.
+In support of this, the PSGP includes a total of 103 specifically identified critical ports, representing approximately 95 percent of the foreign waterborne commerce of the United States.
+Based upon United States Coast Guard (USCG) recommendations, these ports are aggregated into 74 discreet port funding areas.
+As described below, "All Other Port Areas" covered by an AMSP are eligible to apply for grant funds from a PSGP funding pool created for that purpose.
+"All Other Port Areas" within Groupings I through III are allowed to receive grant funds from their geographically proximate higher Group if the project has regional impact, but not from both funding groups for the same project.
+Additionally, under a fifth risk group eligible ferry systems may also apply for grant funds (see Appendix C).